-The associativity requirements displayed in Equation (\ref{eq:comp})---and hence the intuition behind them---are completely analogous to those defining operads as illustrated in Figure \ref{fig:operad_axioms}.
-The only difference here is that one of the three operations may come from the module rather than the operad.
+\end{Definition} The associativity requirements displayed in Equation (\ref{eq:comp})---and hence the intuition behind them---are completely analogous to those defining operads as illustrated in \mbox{Figure~\ref{fig:operad_axioms}}.
+The only difference here is that one of the three operations may come from the {bi}module rather than the operad.
 Here is the main example to have in mind.

-\begin{example} As every algebra is a bimodule over itself, so every representation of $\mathcal{O}$ is an $\mathcal{O}$-module in a straightforward way.
-Indeed, in the case of the topological operad of simplices, the maps comprising the $\Delta$-representation structure on $\mathbb{R}$ induce a $\Delta$-module structure on $\End_\R$.
-However, we will make use of a slightly different module structure.
-We define the left and right composition maps
+\begin{Example} As every algebra is a bimodule over itself, so every representation of $\mathcal{O}$ is an $\mathcal{O}$-{bi}module in a straightforward way.
+Indeed, in the case of the topological operad of simplices, the maps comprising the $\Delta$-representation structure on $\mathbb{R}$ induce a $\Delta$-{bi}module structure on $\End_\R$.
+However, we will make use of a {slight variant of this} {bi}module structure. {Right composition will be defined in the expected way, though left composition will not.
+Explicitly,} we define the left and right composition maps